kinda/kinda-pdf-document/README.md

 header.addText('Page {{pageNumber}} of {{numberOfPages}}');
 ```

-  you can see that there are two variable in the text, It will be replaced by
+  We can see that there are two variable in the text, It will be replaced by
   real value when render this PDF. for now we support several variable

   - `reportTitle` is the metadata of a PDF file, can be specified when create KindaDocument.